neondatabase/website/content/docs/guides/polyscale.md

 ## Purging your PolyScale cache

 Occasionally, it may be necessary to purge your PolyScale cache.
-For example, you may want to purge your cache after modifying your data directly without using the PolyScale connection string, which can result in an outdated cache.
+For example, if you modify your data directly, without using the PolyScale connection string, this can result in an outdated cache.
+In this case, you may want to purge to keep the cache up to date.

 To purge your PolyScale cache: